HelmyBlub/chatSim/tasks.md

             - objects: Set<MapChunkObject>
     - tree/mushroom/building all be of some common type
     - add functions like paint/getVisionDistance and others
+    - check for more required refactoring after this change
 - citizen view distance depending on what
     - Mushroom small can't see that far.
 Building can be seen a lot further
+    - cut down tree not visible as far as standing tree
     - at night can see as far
-    - cut down tree not visible as far as standing tree
     - add citizen trait good/bad vision
 - citizen can ask other citizen for food if starving
 - check if "citizen search" code should be ordered differently, with more files?